Diploma-works/interprocedural_analyzer/README.md

 + **EnumMeta** - extends ClassMeta.
 Describes an enum and contains a list of all enum constants.
 + **EnumConstantMeta** - extends EnumMeta.
 Contains a name.

+### Implemented checks
+Currently there are 8 rules:
++ **Single responsibility rule** - checks if class is single responsible.
+It calculates the number of common used fields for each pair of methods, saving the largest number, and divides methods into groups.
+Each group consists of methods that share more than largest\*threshold common fields.
+This property is transitive.
+If class contains more than one group, it is probably not single responsible.
++ **Inversion control rule** - checks if class is using some of his descendants.
++ **Encapsulation rule** - checks if all fields are either private or final and that all methods are either private or called from outside their class.
++ **Descriptive naming rule** - checks if names are longer than 2 characters or are known and commonly used (such as "id") and that ratio of non-character symbols in a name is below threshold.
++ **Factory method rule** - checks if all factory methods are necessary, that being using polymorphism or setting up objects based on conditions.
++ **Visitor rule** - checks if each class hiererchy is visitor-consistent (either no classes could be visited by some visitor or all of them).
+If some classes of hierarchy could be visited, but they acquire that by implementing some interface from outside the hierarchy, it does not count as defect.
+This rule also provides recommendations to implement visitor for classes with tree-like object structure.
++ **Decorator rule** - looks for potential decorators.
+If class A has a field of type B and calls its methods in some methods of its own and number of own methods calling B's is greater than threshold and A doesn't extend or implement B, than it probably should to implement the decorator pattern.
++ **Singleton rule** - checks if all singletons' instances are encapsulated and created in a thread-safe manner.

 ### Extension
 There are 3 ways to extend JADA:
 1. Create new Rule.
 New rule class has to implement CheckRule interface, reside in org.meier.check.rule